Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Limitations and Ethical Considerations

 \section{Limitations and Ethical Considerations}

-Although Memory Bear has made significant progress in enhancing the memory and cognitive capabilities of large language models (LLMs), it still faces technical limitations and profound ethical challenges on the path toward AGI.
+Although Memory Bear has made significant progress in enhancing the memory and cognitive capabilities of large language models (LLMs), several technical limitations and ethical challenges remain on the path toward AGI.
 Recognizing these issues is essential for future system iteration and safe deployment~\cite{ref20}.